 How to Make a Boho Layered Necklace With Pendant

 Layered necklaces with multiple chains and charms are a popular fashion trend.
-These necklaces are surprisingly easy to make, especially with the right tools and supplies.
+These necklaces are surprisingly easy to make with the right tools and supplies.
 Everything you need is available at most craft stores, and making your own necklace allows you to customize the length, colors, and design to match your own personal style.
-Learn how to put one together below!

-My necklace was inspired by a layered necklace from a catalog.
-I liked the design but wanted to create a simpler style for myself.
-Although I made changes to this necklace, I'll describe how you can add some of the original features to your design.
+My necklace is inspired by a layered necklace from a catalog.
+I liked the design of this necklace, but wanted to create a simpler style for myself.
+Although I've made changes to this necklace, I've described how you can add some of the original features to your design below.

 - Pendant: This is optional, but you can use a pendant of your choice.
 There are a wide variety of pendants available online and in craft stores, but you can also make a layered necklace without a central pendant.

 - Beads: You can use beads and eye pins to create your own chains for your necklace.
 Making your own chains is a great way to add color and personality to your necklace.
 However, you can also buy chains already strung with beads in craft stores to avoid making your own.

 - Eye Pins: These are only needed if you want to make your own beaded chain.
 Eye pins are used for stringing beads and have a closed loop at one end as a connection point.
 These pins come in various lengths and metal finishes.
 I try to buy the longest pins that I can find and cut them down as needed.

 - Decorative Chains: These chains are an easy way to add strands to your necklace.
 Decorative chains are available at most craft stores, but you can also use old necklaces from your own jewelry box.
 Be sure to choose chains that have some larger links to use as connection points.

 - Linking Rings: You'll need two large rings to join the pieces of your necklace together.
 I used two rings from a package of toggle clasps.
 Be sure to choose rings with a metal finish that match your other metal elements.